A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Blow-ups

 \item We then iterate this construction with $\widetilde{\maS}$ in place of $\maS$.
 More precisely, recall from Remark \ref{rem.repetitions2}(\ref{item.iter}) that $\maS_j := \widetilde{\maS}_{j-1} = (\emptyset, \maS^{(j+1)})$, where $\maS^{(j+1)} = (\maS^{(j)})'$ and $\maS_0 = \maS^{(0)} = \maS$.
 Assume $P_0, P_1, \ldots, P_j$ were chosen.
 Then we choose $P_{j+1} \in \maS \smallsetminus \{P_0, P_1, \ldots, P_j\}$, $j+1 \le k$, to correspond to a minimal element of $\maS^{(j+1)}$ for inclusion.
 This satisfies the desired condition that the lift of $P_{j+1}$ in $\maS^{(j+1)}$ be a \psbmanifold. \end{enumerate} \end{remark}

-\begin{proposition} We use the notation of Remark \ref{rem.ex.ao}.
-First, the procedure of that remark is well defined in the sense that it yields an order $(P_0, P_1, \ldots, P_k)$ on the elements of $\maS$.
+\begin{proposition} We use the notation introduced in Remark \ref{rem.ex.ao}.
+First, the procedure of that remark is well-defined in the sense that it yields an order $(P_0, P_1, \ldots, P_k)$ on the elements of $\maS$.
 Most importantly, the resulting order is admissible.
 Let $\emptyset \neq Y \in \maS$.
-With suitable choices in the procedure of that remark, we obtain an admissible order on $\maS$ such that all elements that preceede $Y$ in this order are contained in $Y$. \end{proposition}
+With suitable choices in the procedure of that remark, we obtain an admissible order on $\maS$ such that all elements that precede $Y$ in this order are contained in $Y$. \end{proposition}

-\begin{proof} The procedure of Remark \ref{rem.ex.ao} is well defined since, at each step, the resulting tuples $\widetilde \maS := (\emptyset, \maS'')$ and $(\emptyset, \maS^{(j+1)}) := \widetilde {(\emptyset, \maS^{(j)})}$, $k \ge 1$, are clean semilattices, by \cite{ACN}, so the procedure stops only after we have chosen $P_k$ (i.e. after having ordered all elements).
+\begin{proof} The procedure of Remark \ref{rem.ex.ao} is well-defined since, at each step, the resulting tuples $\widetilde \maS := (\emptyset, \maS'')$ and $(\emptyset, \maS^{(j+1)}) := \widetilde {(\emptyset, \maS^{(j)})}$, $k \ge 1$, are clean semilattices, by \cite{ACN}, so the procedure stops only after we have chosen $P_k$ (i.e. after having ordered all elements).
 (See Remark \ref{rem.repetitions2}\eqref{item.iter} for the notation.)
 The resulting order on $\maS$ is admissible, by the definition of an admissible order and by induction on the number of elements of $\maS$.
 Finally, given $Y \in \maS$, we are going to successively choose the sets $P_k$ to be either $Y$ or a set contained in $Y$, if possible (that is, unless $Y$ has already been chosen).
 This procedure will yield the desired admissible order on $\maS$. \end{proof}